zymlabs/keycloak-maxmind-provider/docs/DATABASE.md

 | **Data Structure** | Key-value in `details` | Structured columns |
 | **Storage Size** | Smaller | Larger (`raw_response` column) |
 | **Event Listeners** | Yes (real-time alerts) | No |

+**Note**: MFA Enforcer events are logged to `event_entity` only, not to the `maxmind_minfraud_check` table, as they represent authentication flow decisions rather than fraud check results.

 ### Best Practices